aaronbloomfield/dada/hws/hw9-hashes.md

 The instructions are repeated below, and you can download the source code from Collab; the file is called `evilize-0.2.zip`.

 Your task is to create two binary executables, `good` and `evil`, that have the same MD5 hash.
-Those executables should print something relevant (i.e., something "good" and something "evil") - it can be interesting quotes, good/evil instructions, etc.  __IT SHOULD NOT DO ANYTHING MALICIOUS__, as that would be a violation of your [Ethics honor pledge](../uva/ethics-pledge.pdf).
+Those executables should print something relevant (i.e., something "good" and something "evil") - it can be interesting quotations, good/evil instructions, etc.  __IT SHOULD NOT DO ANYTHING MALICIOUS__, as that would be a violation of your [Ethics honor pledge](../uva/ethics-pledge.pdf).
 It should print something good/evil, not __do__ something good/evil.
-Find some interesting quotes to entertain us!
+Find some interesting quotations to entertain us!

 The binary executables should be Linux binary executables, as we will be running them on a 64 bit Linux system.
 As long as they are elf executables (32 bit or 64 bit) created in a Linux environment, you are fine.
 If you use any obscure libraries, you should check with me first to make sure that they will run.